R. B. Braithwaite

-Richard Bevan Braithwaite (15 January 1900 – 21 April 1990) was an English philosopher who specialized in the philosophy of science, ethics, and the philosophy of religion.
+Richard Bevan Braithwaite (/ˈbreɪθweɪt/; 15 January 1900 – 21 April 1990) was an English philosopher who specialized in the philosophy of science, ethics, and the philosophy of religion.

 Life

 Braithwaite was born in Banbury, Oxfordshire, son of the historian of early Quaker history, William Charles Braithwaite.
 He was educated at Sidcot School, Somerset (1911–14), and Bootham School, York, 1914–18.
 As a conscientious objector in the First World War, he served in the Friends' Ambulance Unit.

 He entered King's College, Cambridge, in 1919 to study physics and mathematics, became an Apostle, and gained a BA in 1923 and MA in 1926.
 He was a Fellow of King's College, Cambridge from 1924 to 1990.
 He was appointed Cambridge University Lecturer in Moral Sciences in 1928.

 He was a lecturer in moral science at the University of Cambridge from 1934 to 1953, then Knightbridge Professor of Moral Philosophy there from 1953 to 1967.
 He was president of the Aristotelian Society from 1946 to 1947, and was elected a Fellow of the British Academy in 1957.

 He was married (secondly) to the computational linguist and philosopher Margaret Masterman, with whom he founded the Epiphany Philosophers a group of (largely) Anglicans and Quakers seeking a new view of the relationship between philosophy and science.